Corporation for National and Community Service.

 This agreement will be in effect for a period of 18 months, with a provision for a one-time extension for a period not to exceed 12 months.
 In order to renew this agreement, both CNCS and SSA must certify to their respective Data Integrity Boards that: (1) The matching program will be conducted without change; and (2) the matching program has been conducted in compliance with the original agreement.

-CNCS will provide SSA with a data file including each applicant's social security number, first and last names, and date of birth.
+CNCS will provide SSA with a data file including each applicant's and potential education award recipient's social security number, first and last names, and date of birth.
 SSA will conduct a match on the identifying information.
 If the match does not return a result verifying the individual's citizenship status, CNCS will contact the individual or the grant recipient program that selected the individual to verify the results in accordance with the requirements of 5 U.S.C.
 552a(p) and applicable OMB guidelines.
 The affected individual will have an opportunity to contest the accuracy of the information provided by SSA.
 The applicant will have at least 30 days from the date of the notice to provide clear and convincing evidence of the accuracy of the social security number, proof of U.S. citizenship, or both.

 H. Additional Notice

 Applicants will be informed at the time of application that information provided on the application is subject to verification through a computer matching program.
 The application package will contain a privacy certification notice that the applicant must sign authorizing CNCS to verify the information provided.

 For transferees of education awards, at the time an award is transferred, CNCS will provided individual notice that the SSN is subject to verification through a computer matching program.
 CNCS will send a privacy notice to the transferee, and in the case of a minor, to the parent or legal guardian.
 The transferee, parent, or legal guardian must sign the privacy certification authorizing CNCS to verify the information provided.

 CNCS will furnish a copy of this notice to both Houses of Congress and the Office of Management and Budget.